When it comes to your website reporting, it’s important to know exactly what you’re tracking and what the metric means.

-The definition: A page view is when a page on your site is loaded by a browser.
+A page view is when a page on your site is loaded by a browser.

 Here’s how it works: HubSpot counts a page view every time the HubSpot tracking code is loaded.
 If a single page is refreshed multiple times by the same visitor, each refresh would count as its own page view.

-What is a visit?
+What is a page visit?

-The definition: A visit is any time a visitor reaches your site from somewhere outside of your website domain.
+A visit is any time a visitor reaches your site from somewhere outside of your website domain.
 That means the person was on a different site and clicked on a link that took them to your site or entered your website URL directly into their browser.

-Example scenario: A visitor has a problem and turns to their favorite search engine for an answer.
+For instance, say a visitor has a problem and turns to their favorite search engine for an answer.
 They find your blog as a result.
 When they click on your site, that generates a page visit.

 They read an article, don't find quite what they're looking for, and return to their search results.
 Further down in their search engine results, they come across another one of your blog articles.
 This one contains the answer they were looking for.

-Though the source of these two visits is the same, this would count as another page visit because the visitor in this example left your website.
+Though the source of these two visits is the same, this would count as another page visit because the visitor left your website.
 Once they returned yet again from an external referring domain, HubSpot would see this as a new visit.